 If you ask Susan R. Meisinger, former President and CEO of SHRM, she will tell you that the dissolution of SHRM and HRCI was not much of a surprise.
 As an industry expert with intimate knowledge of the relationship between both organizations (and their individual boards of directors), Susan is uniquely qualified to speak about the fundamental issues that ultimately led to the termination of their affiliation.
-As she wrote in a piece for Human Resource Executive (HRE) Online, “I believe that, when the decision was made more than 30 years ago by SHRM to create a legally separate certification organization, it became inevitable that the two organizations would someday go their separate ways.
+She says, “I believe that, when the decision was made more than 30 years ago by SHRM to create a legally separate certification organization, it became inevitable that the two organizations would someday go their separate ways.
 It appears that day has come.”
 She goes on to say that, as SHRM and HRCI grew throughout the years, “the separate governance structures became a formula for trouble.”

 Ms. Meisinger is very familiar with attempting to reach consensus with members of a single board, let alone two with differing opinions regarding strategic direction, and although she wishes there were a better way, she understands the reasoning behind SHRM’s announcement: “Like a marriage that has gone through years of counseling, a decision has been made that divorce is the only path.”